I’ve decided sending a kid to college – in terms of how moms and dads handle it – is a lot like having a baby.

 The natural shift in relationship with her being gone has served us well too.
 Toward the end of her senior year she felt like all I did was nag her, and it was sort of true, though I liked to think I was helping to ensure she did everything she was supposed to do.
 Regardless of my intention, it was driving her crazy and making her ready to move away from me.
 As it is with her gone, I don’t know when she has a test, what thank you note she might need to write, or whose phone call she needs to return, and it’s bliss.
 Not that I ever did have control, but now I know I don’t.

-So on one hand I’ve become free from worrying about the everyday tasks of my daughter while at the same time I am being forced to learn more of what it looks like to trust God with my child.
+So on one hand I’m freed from worrying about everyday tasks for my daughter, while at the same time I am being forced to learn more of what it looks like to trust God with my child.
 On both accounts it’s good.
 I love seeing my daughter flourish as God is growing her to be independent of me, while at the same time more dependent on him.
 He is helping me believe better the promises of his word.
 “For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
 (Isaiah 55:9)

 As for my husband – who is thankfully out of the “post-partum” stage – he has seen his little Daddy’s girl come back around.
 For a time during the teen years, she had pushed him out.
 But he never stopped pursuing her and now he is the one she seeks out for advice.
 In fact, at times when she and I are on the phone and spiritual amnesia gets the best of me as I revert back to trying to take control of things, it is then she simply says, “Can I talk to Dad now?”
 It hasn’t hurt my feelings.
 It actually makes me really thankful.
 So we have found our new normal (until the next child goes off) and all really is well with my soul.